ministryofjustice/laa-check-client-qualifies/README.md

 ```

 If you need to run multiple different versions of postgres locally you can also consider using the [postgres.app](https://postgresapp.com/) which provides mac users an app and gui to do this.

-You will also need `pdftk`.
-There is a [Mac installer](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_server-2.02-mac_osx-10.11-setup.pkg) for convenience.

 ```bash
 bundle install